How Hard It Is

 How Hard It Is is the fourth and final studio album by Big Brother and the Holding Company, released in August 1971.
-The track "Buried Alive in the Blues" was originally written by guest singer Nick Gravenites for Janis Joplin who died before she could record her vocal.
-It was included as an instrumental by the Full Tilt Boogie Band on her final album Pearl released the year before.
+The track "Buried Alive in the Blues" was originally written by guest singer Nick Gravenites for Janis Joplin, who died before she could record her vocal.
+It was included as an instrumental by the Full Tilt Boogie Band on her final album Pearl, released the previous year.

+Chart performance

+The album peaked at No. 157 on the Billboard Top LPs, during a three-week run on the chart.